TheFrostlixen/noidea/README.md

 ### Necessary software
-This project uses Python, Jinja2, and Flask.
+This project uses Python (OpenCV, Jinja2, and Flask).
 Get those and you're pretty much good to go.